top of page

 is a designer, director and instigator of people and ideas.

-She is co-founder and co-director of Holes in the Wall Collective, a non profit supporting creativity across fields and identities.
+She is co-founder and co-director of Holes in the Wall Collective, a non-profit supporting culture shift through creativity across fields and identities.

 With over 20 years of creating new theater, divining dream circuses, and wrangling impossible visions in multi-disciplinary happenings, she has performed throughout New York, on giant boats in San Francisco, and in various media and mediums in Scotland, Los Angeles and Kansas City.
 In the interest of asking the questions with no marks, Dhira has led paratheatrical research in Iceland, eaten popcorn nearing the speed of light, and corrupted academic conferences by transforming podiums into performative slinkies.